 What is the "Related Sources" field?

 The Related Sources field lists McGrath numbers for all editions of a publication, regardless of format.
 This field makes it possible to search by McGrath numbers, which is more precise than searching by key word phrases.
 Together with the Life Cycle Publication Notes field, this field allows one to determine at a glance the entire life cycle of a publication, from conference proceedings to articles to book chapters to anthologized reprints.
 It even includes the McGrath number for related media, if recordings of presentations are available.
 See the McGrath Number FAQ.

 What is the purpose of the "Revisions status" field?

 This field documents, when needed, corrections made to information printed in the standard bibliographies ("BG" = Bryan Gray; "IT" = Iain Torrance; and "AM" = Alister McGrath).
 For a desciption of these and other standard bibliographies, see "Previous Bibliographies: Development of the Sources Bibliography."
 Changes are noted in this field when they would make a citation inaccurate or potentially difficult to find.
 This field does not track minor clarifications, such as supplying the number of an issue, or completing a full title, etc., but only corrections required for accurate citation or location of a publication.
 When the standard bibliographies do not agree, this field will confirm the correct information on the basis of direct verification.
-It also notes any missing information we are in the process of trying to verify (please help us by emailing the editors at email@example.com).
+It also notes any missing information we are in the process of trying to verify (please help us by contacting us with the Webmaster contact form).